-Answer: For 2025 the Forest Service qualification levels for approving a WFDSS Decision and to provide Incident Oversight are in the Redbook, chapter 5, and shown below in the table.
-Use the Wildland Fire Risk and Complexity Assessment PMS 236 to determine the Incident Complexity for signing the WFDSS Decision.
+Answer: For 2024 the Forest Service qualification levels for approving a WFDSS Decision and to provide Incident Oversight are in the Redbook, chapter 5, and shown below in the table.
+Use the Risk, Complexity, and Organization Assessment PMS 236/Organizational Assessment in WFDSS to determine the Incident Type for signing the WFDSS Decision.
+Changes with regard to the PMS-236, WFDSS NextGen Rollout, and Redbook Updates will shape this direction for 2025.

-USFS AA Qualification Level to Approve WFDSS Decisions And Provide Incident Oversight 1 Type 1 Wildfire Agency Administrator Type 1, WFA1 Туре 2 Wildfire Agency Administrator Type 2, WFA2 Type 3, 4, 5 Wildfire Agency Administrator Type 3, WFA3
+USFS AA Qualification Level to Approve WFDSS Decisions And Provide Incident Oversight 1 Type 1 Wildfire Agency Administrator Type 1, WFA1 Type 2 Wildfire Agency Administrator Type 2, WFA2 Type 3, 4, 5 Wildfire Agency Administrator Type 3, WFA3